TuanUR/cross-blockchain-token-swap/README.md

 # Cross-Blockchain Token-Swap with Ethereum
 This is a comprehensible swap protocol that enables exchanging assets on and between different blockchains on the Ethereum network with the help of Hashed Timelock Contracts (HTLC).

-This project was conducted during the course of our bachelor studies at the University of Regensburg (Germany).
+This project was conducted during the course of our bachelor studies at the University of Regensburg, Germany.

 ## Table of contents